jlmelville/smallvis/docs/specd.md

 subsequent values of $\alpha$ with the final result from the previous iteration.
-This is, as the authors note, a conservative strategy because the line search can never grow again, and if one iteration rejects the Newton step, it can never be tried again.
-On the other hand, the [L-BFGS](https://jlmelville.github.io/smallvis/opt.html) results hardly shone when using a full Wolfe line search (which is a requirement for the quasi-Newton methods).
+This is, as the authors note, a conservative strategy because the line search can never grow again, and if one iteration rejects the Newton step, it can never be tried again. van der Maarten's experiments use a normal Wolfe line search, with $c1 = 0.02$ and $c2 = 0.9$.
+The [L-BFGS](https://jlmelville.github.io/smallvis/opt.html) results hardly shone when using a full Wolfe line search (which is a requirement for the quasi-Newton methods).
 So we will try two strategies: the first will be to use